 \subsection{Preliminary validation of complex scalar time series}

 To validate the methods, we generate time series $\{x_t\}_{t=1}^T$ from a variety of synthetic, one-dimensional processes with different {levels of complexity}.
 In each case, we extract the distance matrix ${\cal D}=\{d_{ij}\}; \ d_{ij}=\vert x_i - x_j \vert$ and subsequently build the scalar embedding procedures that yield the different functions $\Phi(\cdot)$ so that the embedded scalar signal is $(z_t)_{t=1}^T$, where $z_t = \Phi (x_t)$.
-Since the original signal is actually one-dimensional, we assess the validity of the framework by scatter plotting $z_t$ vs $x_t$ and computing two different correlation coefficients: Pearson's $r$, and Spearman's $\rho$.
+Since the original signal is actually one-dimensional, we assess the validity of the framework by scatter plotting $z_t$ vs $x_t$ and computing two different correlation coefficients: Pearson's and Spearman's correlation coefficients (the former captures linear correlations, while the latter captures monotonic relationships which are not necessarily linear).
 The list of synthetic processes include: (i) a chromatic process $x_t=t$, (ii) white Gaussian noise\footnote{The characteristic of this process is that its autocorrelation function is a Dirac delta centered at lag $\tau=0$.} $x_t=\xi$, $\xi \sim N(0,1)$, (iii) a nois{y} periodic signal $x_t = \cos(2\pi t/P) + \xi$ of period $P=100$, where $\xi \sim \mathcal{N}(0,\sigma)$ is an extrinsic noise polluting the periodic signal\footnote{The autocorrelation function peaks at $\tau=P$ (and subsequent harmonics), and the signal to noise ratio affects the height of such peak.}, (iv) a Gaussian {r}andom {w}alk\footnote{This is a non-stationary process whose power spectrum is a power law.} $x_{t+1}=x_t+\xi$, $\xi \sim \mathcal{N}(0,1)$, (v) an autorreggressive process\footnote{with exponentially decaying autocorrelation function.} of order 1 $x_{t+1}=0.7x_t+\xi$, $\xi \sim \mathcal{N}(0,1)$, and (vi) a chaotic process generated by a fully chaotic logistic map\footnote{This is a deterministic 1D chaotic process whose autocorrelation function has again a Delta-shape (like white noise) but that it shows sensitivity to initial conditions: two initially close trajectories diverge exponentially fast, with a characteristic Lyapunov exponent $\Lambda = \ln (2)$.} $x_{t+1}=4x_t(1-x_t)$.
 In every case we generate a time series of $T=500$ points from these processes.
-The distance matrices are reported in Fig.\ref{fig:1D} for illustration.
+The distance matrices are reported in Fig.~\ref{fig:1D} for illustration.